-It’s difficult for many who are impacted by alcohol addiction to realize that the pain and suffering of addiction often impact loved ones the hardest.
-While the struggles of the addict may become more apparent over time, the pain of loved ones can be crippling.
+It can be challenging (to say the least) for family members and friends to watch someone struggling with alcohol addiction.
+While the addict’s struggles may become more apparent over time, the pain of loved ones can be crippling.
 As a result, family members spend much of their time trying to get their loved one to agree to get treatment for their alcohol problem.